Barris History, Family Crest & Coats of Arms

 The surname Barris was first found in Germany, where the name Bary became noted for its many branches with the region, each house acquiring a status and influence which was envied by the princes of the region.
 Over time, the family became a power unto themselves and were elevated to the ranks of nobility.

 Early History of the Barris family

-Another 181 words (13 lines of text) covering the years 1859 and 1872 are included under the topic Early Barris History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barris research.
+Another 99 words (7 lines of text) covering the years 1859 and 1872 are included under the topic Early Barris History in all our PDF Extended History products and printed products wherever possible.

 Barris Spelling Variations